Calchiwo/WodiWideWeb/updates.md

 **What happened:**
 - Officially launched WodiWideWeb as a platform to document my journey.
 - Shared the vision and purpose behind the project.
-- Made My First Blog Post on WodiWideWeb.
+- Made my first blog post here on WodiWideWeb.

 ___